 4. Generate backlinks

-Backlinks (links on other websites pointing to your website) are very important for ranking in Google.
+Backlinks (links on other websites pointing to your website) are a very important SEO ranking factor in Google.
 That’s because Google looks at how many backlinks you have (and how authoritative those backlinks are) when determining the importance of your article.

 Backlinks are harder to get than crosslinks (obviously), but they are absolute gold for your search rankings.